brianspiering/quotes_from_me/quotes_from_others.md

 "I’m not a big visionary.
 I’m a very plodding pedestrian engineer, and I try to keep my eyes firmly on the ground.
 I’ll let others make the big predictions about where we’ll be in 5, 10 or 25 years—I think we’ll do fine as long as we keep track of all the small day—to—day details, and try to do the best we can."
 — Linus Torvalds

-"The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time."
-— Tom Cargill

-"The purpose of computing is insight, not numbers."
-— Richard Hamming

 "The best new ideas live at the boundary between the real world and software."
 — Adam MacBeth

-"The sooner you start to code, the longer the program will take."
-– Roy Carlson
+"We reject: kings, presidents, and voting.
+We believe in: rough consensus and running code"
+— Dave Clark

+"Be conservative in what you send, be liberal in what you accept."
+— Postel's law

 "What's the name for a company that can be valued billion dollars before they see a dime in revenue?

-A Panda —By all laws of nature they should no longer exist, but due to human intervention, they do."
+A Panda — By all laws of nature they should no longer exist, but due to human intervention, they do."
 — Internet forums

 ----